christianfenton/jax-fno/README.md

 # JAX-FNO: Fourier Neural Operators in JAX

-This project provides JAX/Flax implementations of Fourier Neural Operators (FNOs) for solving partial differential equations (PDEs), along with a JAX-based initial-value problem (IVP) that can be used to generate new training and testing data.
+This project provides JAX/Flax implementations of Fourier Neural Operators (FNOs) for solving partial differential equations (PDEs), along with a JAX-based initial-value problem (IVP) solver that can be used to generate new training and testing data.

 The FNO work in this project is based on [Li, Zongyi, et al. "Fourier neural operator for parametric partial differential equations." arXiv preprint arXiv:2010.08895 (2020).](https://arxiv.org/pdf/2010.08895)